suitmedia/suitmedia.github.io/career.md

 Responsibility:

-* Developing highly innovative mobile application
+* Develop beautiful and robust mobile apps

 Qualification:

 * Bachelor in Computer Science or other majors with practical experiences
-* Possess knowledge and experiences on Object Oriented Programming (OOP) : Java / C++
+* Excellent knowledge and experiences in Object Oriented Programming
-* Passion on Mobile Application Development: BlackBerry / Android / iOS / etc
+* Strong passion in Mobile technology, especially Android and iOS
-* Experience on developing & delivering a Mobile Application on any platform is a plus
+* Experience in developing and delivering mobile app in any platform is a plus

+Location:

+* Bandung (Android Developer)

-SYSTEM ANALYST
+ANALYST
 ---

 Responsibility:

-* Analyzing client requirement into specification and architectural design for developers
+* Analyze client requirement into specification and architectural design

 Qualification:

-* Bachelor in Information System, Computer Science or other majors with practical experiences
+* Bachelor in Information System or Computer Science, preferably female
-* Strong business requirement analysis: understanding clients and developing wireframe
+* Excellent requirement analysis: understanding clients and developing wireframe
 * Good technical knowledge: MVC, ER and OO design
 * Good sense of user experience design
-* Programming knowledge is not mandatory, but it's a plus
+* Excellent communication and interpersonal skills

+Location:

+* Jakarta (System Analyst)
+* Bandung (Mobile Solution Analyst)

 If you feel that you meet the above qualification and would like to be part of us, please send your complete resume to [job@suitmedia.com](mailto:job@suitmedia.com?cc=yoga@suitmedia.com,vita@suitmedia.com&subject=APPLY : <Enter Your Wanted Position Here>).